Nixuge/Single-GPU-Passthrough/Global/hooks.md

-# Startup script
+## Startup script
-This is the script to be used when starting the VM.
-It'll be used to unbind the GPU from your main os.
-[Mostly taken from joeknock90's guide](https://github.com/joeknock90/Single-GPU-Passthrough#start-script)<br>
+This script is going to be used when starting the VM.
+Its utilized to unbind the GPU from your host machine.
+[Mostly copy pasted from joeknock90's guide](https://github.com/joeknock90/Single-GPU-Passthrough#start-script)<br>

-Put the following script in `/etc/libvirt/hooks/qemu.d/{VM Name}/prepare/begin/start.sh` and configure it to your needs
+Put the following script in `/etc/libvirt/hooks/qemu.d/{VM Name}/prepare/begin/start.sh` and configure it to your needs<br>
 ```sh
 #!/bin/bash
 # Helpful to read output when debugging